 “Laos has only been open for a gay scene for a few years so maybe it is too new for us…I don’t know.
 I’m not looking for another serious relationship now.
 I just want to be free, not date and play around.
 I don’t trust easy and don’t fall in love easily.
 In the future I would like a serious relationship but that’s later…”

 Sam said he really prefers people his own age, which weakens the likelihood of a serious connection.
 Other Lao young men have little experience in what ‘serious’ means and they lack any role models for long-term Lao-Lao relationships.
 These are rarely seen or known by younger people so there is little to go on other than groping naiveté.
-There is not one book about gay relationship in all of Laos.
+There is not a single book about gay relationship in all of Laos.
 Gay love exists only in the shadows–but there are a lot of shadows here.

-Sam is out to his entire family if not by admission then by his very evident four-year relationship with his former faring partner.
-Sam said they are all okay with his orientation and there is none of the usual family pressure to get married since he as two brothers and three sisters.
+Sam is out to his entire family if not by admission then by his very evident four-year ‘business’ relationship with his former faring partner.
+Sam said they are all okay with his orientation and there is none of the usual family pressure to get married since he has two brothers and three sisters.
 One of his best pals is his 17-tear-old nephew and they hang out with other staff members of the Garden.

 An interesting kink in his thinking is that he feels that marriage (straight) is a long term thing, and since marriage is not for gays there can be no long term gay commitment.
 Yet he is aware of the issue of commitment and claims he does want that for himself in the future.
 “I want a monogamous relationship that’s not open because the temptation is too big.
 If you want to be together then you need to be together”–at least to start.

 My sense was that he did not give such an arrangement much thought or weight.
 He is young, pretty, well-off, desirable and free to play.
 Why give that up?
 He has achieved the unusual status of financial success, in Laos, with and because of his ex-lover; they are still friends and both are involved in the business.
-The ex lives most of the year in the Canada.
+The ex lives most of the year in Canada.

 I was fortunate to meet the ex, named here as John, since he was in Laos for one of his three yearly visits (a month each time) to keep his presence in the business fresh and constant.
 He and Sam originally met in Bangkok and the attraction for John was immediate; for Sam, who can be sure.
 One of John’s first gifts to Sam was financial support to finish his college degree in Bangkok, one of the most common offers made by an indulgent and in-love farang.
 Few Lao families can afford high school educations let alone college or university learning.